-Welcome to the Webberville Counseling Office!
+Welcome to the Counseling and Career page!
 We look forward to providing support for our students and families.
 Our webpage contains a selection of helpful resources in the areas of mental health, college assistance and career preparation.
 Please reach out to us in the high school office if you have any questions or concerns.